- Responding to the Recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD)

 Measures to Address Major Risks and Capture Opportunities

-The results of the scenario analysis were discussed by the Sustainability Strategy Council, with a review of the Roadmap for Achieving Net Zero Carbon by 2050 and the creation of a system to integrate climate change countermeasures into our management strategies being reflected in the Seventh Consolidated Medium-Term Management Plan.
+Following discussions by our Sustainability Strategy Council on the scenario analysis results, we incorporated revisions to our Roadmap for Achieving Net Zero Carbon by 2050 and our approach to integrating climate change countermeasures with our management strategies into the Eighth Consolidated Medium-Term Management Plan.

-For these scenario analyses, we targeted our mainstay petroleum, petrochemical, and oil exploration and production businesses, and we conducted a financial impact assessment using a 2030, 2040, and 2050 timeframe.
+For these scenario analyses, we targeted our mainstay petroleum, petrochemical, oil exploration and production, and electric power businesses, and we conducted financial impact assessments at the 2030, 2040, and 2050 time horizons.

 Climate Change-Related Risk Management